De mortuis nil nisi bonum

 That drama ensued with Mahathir and Pejuang lawyer, Rafique Rashid Ali echoing the same.

-Rafique insist on MACC to answer whether Daim's money are from stolen source.
+Rafique insisted on MACC to answer whether Daim's money are ill-gotten gains.
 He is also Information Chief of Pejuang and was clearly riding on Daim's death to politicise MACC.

 Challenging MACC and AMLA

-Strangely, Raj & Sach is against the judge decision to withdraw.
-It does not compute to the lawyer, family and political comrade to allow Daim's soul the eternal rest from worldly burden.
+Strangely, Raj & Sach formally opposed the judge's decision to withdraw.
+It does not compute to the lawyer, family and political comrade to allow Daim's soul the eternal rest from this worldly burden.

-Interesting that the constitutionality if AMLA did not arise when they politicise the 1MDB case and applied AMLA at will.
-Despite manipulating the judges' line-up, prosecutionand investigation, there are more victims than convictions.
+Interesting that the constitutionality of AMLA did not arise when they politicise the 1MDB case and randomly applied AMLA at will.
+Despite manipulating judges' line-up, influencing prosecution and "financing" investigation, there are more victims than convictions.

 Naturally, the prospect of RM2 million legal fee is hard to resist.